 3. Encourage people to leave reviews.
 This isn’t a magic pill to success but is an effective method to help you.
 It needs to be an ongoing process, too.
-Google is maddeningly inconsistent with this but businesses receiving more reviews are more likely to rank better.
+Google is maddeningly inconsistent with this, but businesses receiving more reviews(opens in a new tab) are more likely to rank better.

 5. Link to your listing from your website(opens in a new tab).

-6. Verify Your Listing.
+6. Verify your listing.
 It’s crucially important to verify your listing as fast as possible.
-It’s normally a phone call but Google may well send you a postcard with a pin code.
+It’s normally a phone call, but Google may well send you a postcard with a pin code.
 Tell your staff to keep an eye out as that postcard is worth big money to your business.
 It’s mind-blowing how many times staff members just throw this stuff in the garbage as if it’s junk mail.
 Communicate to your staff the importance of this card.